Oscar Tang: Family and personal life

-Tang's brother-in-law was the distinguished Princeton University professor, Dr. Wen Fong (方闻), who was attributed to have "helped to create and shape the academic field of East Asian art history as we know it today."
+Tang's brother-in-law was Princeton University professor, Wen Fong, who was attributed to have "helped to create and shape the academic field of East Asian art history as we know it today."

 Tang resides in New York City and Vail, Colorado with his wife.
 Tang was honored as Vail Valley's Citizen of the Year in 2004.

 Town and Country featured Tang and his family as one of the fifty most influential families in media, art, and culture in its 2018 T&C50 issue.

 Philanthropy and advocacy

 According to published data, Tang has given away $200–250 million as of 2010.
 Among other recognitions for his philanthropy, Tang is an honoree of the Carnegie Corporation's "Great Immigrants: The Pride of America."
 Tang is known to be a significant donor to institutions such as the Metropolitan Museum of Art, the New York Philharmonic, Yale University, Skidmore College, the Vail Valley Foundation, the Gordon Parks Foundation, and other organizations.
 Tang has also contributed to other institutions including the Tang Center for Early China at Columbia University, the Princeton University's P.Y. and Kinmay W. Tang Center for East Asian Art, the Tang Center at MIT, Duke University, University of California, Berkeley, Cornell University, and Harvard University.
 In 2008, he gave $25 million to Phillips Academy in what was the school's largest ever single contribution.
 In 2014, he donated an additional $15 million to Andover to establish the Tang Institute at Andover.
 At the Rectory School in Pomfret, Connecticut, Tang donated the P.Y and Kinmay Tang Performing Arts Center and has created the Tang Family Endowment for Excellence in Teaching with $5 million.

 In June 2016, Tang was honored by the Metropolitan Museum with its Business Committee Civic Leadership Award for his service and contribution as a longtime trustee and philanthropist.

 After the Tiananmen Square Massacre in 1989, Tang worked with other high-profile Chinese-Americans to found the Committee of 100, including Yo-yo Ma and I.M.
 Pei, to "encourage rapport and understanding between two countries."